Vsollery/Jarkom-Modul-3-I03-2022/README.md

 ![Preview](https://github.com/Vsollery/Jarkom-Modul-3-I03-2022/blob/main/Topology_Jarkom-Modul3-I03.jpg)

+## Question 1

-## Loid with Franky plan to create the map above with criteria WISE as DNS Server, Westalis as DHCP Server, Berlint as Proxy Server (1), and Ostania as DHCP Relay (2).
+> Loid with Franky plan to create the map above with criteria WISE as DNS Server, Westalis as DHCP Server, Berlint as Proxy Server (1), and Ostania as DHCP Relay (2).

 First We use command : iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE -s 192.208.0.0/16 .After that we check it with cat /etc/resolv.conf .
 We use the command in Ostania.